 JF1527: How To Perform An In-Depth Analysis Of Your Apartment Syndication Market Part 1 of 2 | Syndication School with Theo Hicks

-Time for some more syndication school!
-This week’s two-parter will be about really diving into a market for the purpose of learning about it for your apartment syndication deals.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+It’s time for some more syndication school!
+This week’s two-parter will be about really diving into the best rental markets for investors for the purpose of learning about them for your apartment syndication deals.
+Never miss out on actionable advice when you subscribe to the Best Ever Show in iTunes.

 Best Ever Tweet: